jaysonfrancis/coursera/test.md

 - **Velocity**: _(Speed)_ Refers to the speed at which data is being generated and the pace at which data moves from one point to the next.
     - `Velocity = Speed - (Change of X / Change of T)`
     - Batch Processing: Collect Data, Clean, Feed in Chunks, Wait, Act.
-    - Realtime Processing: Instantly capture streaming data, feed realtime, process realtime, act.
+    - Realtime Processing: Instantly capture streaming data, feed realtime, process real-time, act.

 - **Variety**: _(Complexity)_ Increasing forms that data can come in such as text, images, voice and geospatial data, etc.
     - Can be structured in several dimensions